Camp Anderson (2) |

 (1854 - 1864), Susanville

 A log trading post, also called Isaac Roop's Fort, originally built in 1853 and modified into a fortified blockhouse in June 1854.
-It was defended by 100 men in February 1863 in the so-called "Sagebrush War", fought between local settlers and the Plumas County sheriff and tax officials to determine the California - Nevada boundary.
+It was defended by 100 men in February 1863 in the so-called "Sagebrush War", fought between local settlers and the Plumas County sheriff and tax officials which ultimately determined the official California - Nevada boundary line.
 The town (originally named Rooptown until 1857 and renamed for Roop's daughter Susan) was subsequently placed within the newly resurveyed California boundary as a result.
 The structure is the oldest building in town, located on Weatherlow Street, now home to the William H. Pratt Memorial Museum.

-A temporary post for cavalry troops from Nevada, located adjacent to Roop's Fort.
+A temporary post (July-August 1864) for Nevada cavalry troops, located adjacent to Roop's Fort.

 A temporary post for Nevada infantry troops from Fort Churchill.

 A civilian loop-holed log stockade with one blockhouse, built after the Battle of Pyramid Lake (May 1860).
-Now a state historical landmark.
+Now a state historical landmark, located about three-quarters of one mile northwest of the center of town.

 Camp Dragoon Bridge